 William J. Brady, MD, FACEP, FAAEM, Professor of Emergency Medicine and Medicine, Medical Director, Emergency Preparedness and Response, University of Virginia; Operational Medical Director, Albemarle County Fire Rescue, Charlottesville, Virginia; Chief Medical Officer and Medical Director, Allianz Global Assistance

-Michael L. Coates, MD, MS, Professor, Department of Family and Community Medicine, Wake Forest University School of Medicine, Winston-Salem, North Carolina
+Michael L. Coates, MD, MS, Professor Emeritus, Department of Family and Community Medicine, Wake Forest University School of Medicine, Winston-Salem, North Carolina

 Alasdair K.T.
 Conn, MD, Chief of Emergency Services, Massachusetts General Hospital, Boston, Massachusetts

 Charles L. Emerman, MD, Chairman, Department of Emergency Medicine, MetroHealth Medical Center, Cleveland Clinic Foundation, Cleveland, Ohio

-Chad Kessler, MD, MHPE, Deputy Chief of Staff, Durham VAMC, Chairman, VHA Emergency Medicine Field Advisory Committee, Clinical Associate Professor, Departments of Emergency Medicine and Internal Medicine, Duke University School of Medicine, Durham, North Carolina
+Chad Kessler, MD, MHPE, Deputy Chief of Staff, Durham VAMC, Chairman, VHA Emergency Medicine Field Advisory Committee, Professor of Medicine, Duke University School of Medicine, Durham, North Carolina

 Kurt Kleinschmidt, MD, FACEP, FACMT, Professor of Surgery/Emergency Medicine, Director, Section of Toxicology, The University of Texas, Southwestern Medical Center, and Parkland Hospital, Dallas, Texas

 Frank LoVecchio, DO, FACEP, Vice-Chair for Research, Medical Director, Samaritan Regional Poison Control Center, Emergency Medicine Department, Maricopa Medical Center, Phoenix, Arizona

 Larry B. Mellick, MD, MS, FAAP, FACEP, Professor, Department of Emergency Medicine and Pediatrics, Vice Chairman for Academic Affairs; Division Chief of Pediatric Emergency Medicine; Department of Emergency Medicine; University of South Alabama, Mobile

 Paul E. Pepe, MD, MPH, FACEP, FCCM, MACP, Professor of Medicine, Surgery, Pediatrics, Public Health, and Chair, Emergency Medicine, The University of Texas, Southwestern Medical Center, and Parkland Hospital, Dallas, Texas

 Charles V. Pollack, MA, MD, FACEP, Chairman, Department of Emergency Medicine, Pennsylvania Hospital; Associate Professor of Emergency Medicine, University of Pennsylvania School of Medicine, Philadelphia, Pennsylvania